Amazon QuickSight Q joins race to democratize business intelligence tools

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

-Amazon Web Services (AWS) last week launched QuickSight Q, a new capability within its existing cloud-based business intelligence tools system, Amazon Quicksight, to allow users to query their data using natural language.
+Amazon Web Services (AWS) last week launched QuickSight Q — a new capability within its existing cloud-based business intelligence tools system, Amazon Quicksight — that allows users to query their data using natural language.

-Enterprise users can type questions about their business data in natural language and receive accurate answers and visualizations in seconds, according to AWS’ announcement last week.
+Enterprise users can type questions about their business data in natural language and receive answers and visualizations in seconds, according to AWS’ announcement last week.

-Pressuring other business intelligence tools: Tableau’s Ask Data, Microsoft Power BI and Google’s Looker
+Pressuring other business intelligence tools: Tableau’s Ask Data, Microsoft Power BI, and Google’s Looker

 Despite AWS’ leadership in overall cloud service offerings, Amazon has remained a niche player in business intelligence tools (BI), according to research firm Gartner.
 Other Amazon QuickSight competitors have launched similar AI-powered business intelligence features.
 Earlier this year, for example, Tableau launched a new feature, Ask Data, that similarly “lets users answer business questions with natural language, autocorrection, and synonym recognition.”
 Analysts curate use cases by querying data in the context of their business needs.